artisticLogicMK/animate4vue/README.md

   zoomOut(el, done)
 }

-// The 'done' argument is used to signal Vue about the animation state and trigger appropriate actions.
+// The 'done' argument is used to signal Vue about the animation state and then update the DOM.
 </script>

 <template>